BookingBug/dev.bookingbug.com/docs/javascript-sdk/install.md

 - What is your BookingBug company id?
 (The `company_id` can be obtained from the API Settings under BookingBug Advanced Settings e.g: ukw12345).
 - What is the API URL?
 (This can be obtained from the API Settings menu in your BookingBug account).
 (Need clairificaiton)

-Once all of the above has installed.
-Run `gulp` in the root of the directory to watch files for changes and to serve your application on [http://localhost:8000](http://localhost:8000)
+Once all of the above has installed - cd to the folder [project_name] and run gulp `cd project_name`
+`gulp` to watch files for changes and to serve your application on [http://localhost:8000](http://localhost:8000)